 Shantoyia (Toy) Jones, Ph.D., staff psychologist

-Toy received her Ph.D. in counseling psychology from the University of Kansas, her master’s degree from Avila University and her undergraduate degree from the University of Tulsa.
+Toy received her Ph.D. in counseling psychology from the University of Kansas, her master’s degree from Avila University, and her undergraduate degree from the University of Tulsa.
 She completed her doctoral internship at the University of Illinois at Chicago-Counseling Center.
 Her dissertation explored a relationship between experiences with racism and coping resources sought post sexual assault in Black college students, and how one’s racial centrality might moderate this relationship.
-Toy is passionate about trauma-related work, working with students of color and other underrepresented/historically marginalized groups, first generation students, and community activism/advocacy.
+Toy is passionate about trauma-related work, students of color, underrepresented/historically marginalized groups, first generation students, and community activism/advocacy.
 Regarding clinical practice, she conceptualizes from a multicultural-existential orientation and clinically practices from a socially just integrative-assimilative framework, drawing largely from interpersonal, narrative, experiential, and emotion-focused strategies.
+Toy has a breadth of clinical experience, having worked in community mental health settings, a sexual assault/abuse survivor center, a VA hospital, college counseling centers, and a free health clinic.
 In her spare time she enjoys music, dancing, community service, spending time with loved ones, cultural events, college basketball, and escaping to New Orleans… Laissez les bon temps rouler.

 Aaron T. Barnes, Psy.D., staff psychologist